frane/distrain/README.md

 Each node:
 1. Downloads the latest checkpoint
 2. Trains continuously (GPU never idles between rounds)
-3. Compresses the delta based on measured upload bandwidth — raw if it fits, top-k sparsification + zstd if not.
+3. Compresses the delta based on measured upload bandwidth.
+Raw if the connection is fast, top-k sparsification + zstd if not.
 Error feedback accumulates dropped values so they re-enter future pushes (resets at checkpoint boundaries).
 4. Uploads to object storage, notifies the coordinator
-5. Coordinator merges deltas with staleness-weighted averaging (outer LR = 1.0)
+5. Coordinator merges deltas with staleness-weighted averaging (merged delta applied directly, no scaling)
 6. New checkpoint produced, training continues without pause

 Stale deltas get exponentially less weight: `0.9^staleness`.
 The merge is commutative within each accumulation window.